Akilesh-kumar-25/Koko/README.md

 # 🍔 Koko — Flavor That Speaks

+Koko is a visually rich, front-end-only website made for a modern food franchise serving burgers, crispy chicken, and other non-veg delights.
+Founded in 2024, Koko now boasts 12 locations and over 12,000 happy customers.

 > ⚠️ This is a **basic front-end project only** — no backend or database is involved.
 >